Ergodic Theory: Nonsingular Transformations: Topological groups Aut , Aut and Aut

 Let $(X,\mathcal B,\mu)$ be a standard probability space and let Aut$(X,\mu)$ denote the group of all nonsingular transformations of $X$.
 Let $\nu$ be a finite or $\sigma$-finite measure equivalent to $\mu$; the subgroup of the $\nu$-preserving transformations is denoted by Aut$_0(X,\nu)$.
 Then Aut$(X,\mu)$ is a simple group \cite{Eig} and it has no outer automorphisms \cite{Eig2}.
-Ryzhikov showed \cite{Ry} that every element of this group is a product of three involutions (i.e. transformations of order~2).
+Ryzhikov showed \cite{Ry} that every element of this group is a product of three involutions (i.e., transformations of order~2).
 Moreover, a nonsingular transformation is a product of two involutions if and only if it is conjugate to its inverse by an involution.

 Inspired by \cite{Hal}, Ionescu Tulcea \cite{IT65} and Chacon and Friedman \cite{ChF} introduced the {\it weak} and the {\it uniform} topologies respectively on Aut$(X,\mu)$.
 The weak one---we denote it by $d_w$---is induced from the weak operator topology on the group of unitary operators in $L^2(X,\mu)$ by the embedding $T\mapsto U_T$ (see \S\,\ref{S:ErgodicTheorem}).
 Then $(\text{Aut$(X,\mu)$}, d_w)$ is a Polish topological group and Aut$_0(X,\nu)$ is a closed subgroup of Aut$(X,\mu)$.
 This topology will not be affected if we replace $\mu$ with any equivalent measure.
 We note that $T_n$ weakly converges to $T$ if and only if $\mu(T_{n}^{-1}A\bigtriangleup T^{-1}A)\to 0$ for each $A\in\sS$ and $d(\mu\circ {T_n})/d\mu\to d(\mu\circ T)/d\mu$ in $L^1(X,\mu)$.
+For each $p\ge 1$, one can also embed Aut$(X,\mu)$ into the isometry group of $L^p(X,\mu)$ via a formula similar to (\ref{koopman oper}) but with another power of the Radon-Nikodym derivative in it.
+The strong operator topology on the isometry group induces the very same weak topology on Aut$(X,\mu)$ for all $p\ge 1$ \cite{CK79}.
 Danilenko showed in \cite{Dan} that $(\text{Aut$(X,\mu)$}, d_w)$ is contractible.
 It follows easily from the Rokhlin lemma that periodic transformations are dense in Aut$(X,\mu)$.

-For each $p\ge 1$, one can also embed Aut$(X,\mu)$ into the isometry group of $L^p(X,\mu)$ via a formula similar to (\ref{koopman oper}) but with another power of the Radon-Nikodym derivative in it.
-The strong operator topology on the isometry group induces the very same weak topology on Aut$(X,\mu)$ for all $p\ge 1$ \cite{CK79}.

 It is natural to ask which properties of nonsingular transformations are typical in the sense of Baire category.
 The following technical lemma (see see \cite{F70}, \cite{CK79}) is an indispensable tool when considering such problems.